Harper Reed

 Harper Reed (born March 21, 1978) is an American entrepreneur and former Head of Commerce at Braintree, a subsidiary of PayPal.
 In 2011, he served as Chief Technology Officer for Barack Obama's 2012 re-election campaign.

-Besides his claims of technical accomplishments, Reed is known for his punk-rock hair-style.

 According to The Guardian, Reed's "background in crowd-sourcing and cloud-computing ... gives a significant clue to what the Obama team hoped to achieve in 2012".